danniel20/weatherapp/README.md

 docker compose up -d
 ```

-The backend is available at `http://localhost:3000`.
+The application is available at `http://localhost:3000`.